GokulVSD/tiCtactoe/README.md

 This was my first foray into GTK and creating an application in C.
 I learnt GTK from the ground up, and I’d received rudimentary knowledge in C from my 1st Semester.
 Spent a lot of time deciding what Library to use.
-After choosing GTK, tried coding all the widgets by hand; realised it's too time consuming, so switched to Glade, a GTK UI widget handler, produces XML files.
+After choosing GTK, I tried coding all the widgets by hand; realised it's too time consuming, so I switched to Glade, a GTK UI widget handler, which produces XML files.
 Took a while to figure out how to use the XML file to create the main widget.
-Took a while to figure out how to link call back signals to functions Button linking wasn't working because I kept linking the “Activate” signal, instead of the “Clicked” signal.
+Took a while to figure out how to link call back signals to functions.
+Button linking wasn't working because I kept linking the “Activate” signal, instead of the “Clicked” signal.
 (This was due to lack of proper documentation for Glade).
 Learned to debug by sending messages to terminal via g_print().
 Fixed aspect ratio of certain widgets.
-Took a while in getting the close/credit/licence buttons in the About dialog to work.
+Took a while to get the close/credit/licence buttons in the About dialog to work.
 This was because they were created as a container widget, so sending individual callback signals was not possible.
 Because of this, I had to read a lot of documentation based on dialogs and response signals, and realised that running the dialog instead of showing it was far more ergenomic;
-the dialog automatically responds to the response signal which was predefined in the close button, so that problem was solved.
-Took a very long time to figure that one.
+the dialog automatically responds to the response signal which was predefined in the close button, which solved the problem.
+Took a very long time to figure that one out.

-Next I set up the difficulty selection menu, I tried very hard to terminate the widget after selecting the difficulty, but the widget wouldn't terminate.
+Next I set up the difficulty selection menu, I tried to terminate the widget after selecting the difficulty, but the widget wouldn't terminate.
-Same thing with buttons, I needed to change their text to either ‘X’ or ‘O’ or ‘ ‘ And it simply wasn't working, because when I tried initializing all the widgets in order for me to perform actions on them, they created new widgets instead of linking to the ones in the Glade XML file.
-I spent several days in overcoming this hurdle, spent several hours going through Google to try to find some documentation for the functions I was using, but GTK is primarily used with Python, so almost all the documentation was only referencing Python, which is object oriented, so that was useless.
+Same thing with buttons, I needed to change their text to either ‘X’ or ‘O’ or ‘ ‘ And it simply wasn't working, because when I tried initializing all the widgets and creating a reference to them in order for me to perform actions on them, they created new widgets instead of linking to the ones in the Glade XML file.
+I spent several days in overcoming his hurdle, spent several hours going through Google to try to find some documentation for the functions I was using, but GTK is primarily used with Python, so almost all the documentation was only referencing Python, which is oject oriented, so that was useless.

 After exhausting every avenue, I gave up and proceeded to try and generate